mustang-im/json-autotranslate/README.md

   -f, --fix-inconsistencies                      automatically fixes inconsistent key-value pairs by setting the value to the key
-  -d, --delete-unused-strings                    deletes strings in translation files that don't exist in the template --directory-structure <default|ngx-translate>  the locale directory structure --decode-escapes                               decodes escaped HTML entities like &#39; into normal UTF-8 characters -o, --overwrite                                overwrite already present translations -h, --help                                     display help for command --template <filename>                          template file that contains string and context for translation
+  -d, --delete-unused-strings                    deletes strings in translation files that don't exist in the template --directory-structure <default|ngx-translate>  the locale directory structure --decode-escapes <true|false|dynamic>          decodes escaped HTML entities like &#39; into normal UTF-8 characters -o, --overwrite                                overwrite already present translations -h, --help                                     display help for command --template <filename>                          template file that contains string and context for translation